MuhammadBai/Assignment-3-P-2/README.md

 * Both servers share the workload for better performance.

 ### 3. Cloning the Starter Code
-1. Cloned the updated starter repository to both droplets using git clone.
+1. Cloned the updated starter repository from `https://git.sr.ht/~nathan_climbs/2420-as3-p2-start` to both droplets using git clone. which has
-This code generates:
-    * index.html for the root web page.
-    * A /documents directory containing:
-        * file-one and file-two, each with some sample text.
+    * `generate_index` to generate `index.html` file inside `HTML` and a `/documents` directory which contains `file-one` and `file-two` where we write our text.

 ### 5. Configured Nginx
 * I created two directories to manage server configurations: